AnishkaMoona/BigMart-Sales-Prediction/README.md

-# BigMart-Sales-Prediction
+# Loan_Prediction_App
-ML Project: To predict Big Mart Sales Prediction, deployed app on Django
+ML Project: To predict the status of loan approval, built webapp using streamlit, deployed app on Heroku.